ThealeMW/Discord-BOT/README.md

 # Features

-1. Display random word when trigger (ape or svenska) is called
+1. Display random word when trigger (test or svenska) is called
 1. !cat to display a random cat picture
 1. !dog to display a random cat picture